electromuis/padmiss-client/README.md

  - Run win-dependencies.bat
  - Configure scanners if needed (see header Scanners windows)
  - To start, run win-run.bat

+Autostart padmiss windows:
+You can use a lot of ways, this is one of them: https://www.sevenforums.com/tutorials/67503-task-create-run-program-startup-log.html
+In the exampe "Core Temp.exe" is used.
+Just replace this with win-run.bat, and change the "Start in" to your padmiss-daemon folder

 Scanners windows:
  - Download zadig driver tool (https://zadig.akeo.ie/)